Student Support and Inclusion

 Parent Drop In

-We understand that the needs of your child are very individual!
+We understand that the needs of your child are very individual.
 We appreciate that you, the parent or carer, will have a valuable understanding of your child’s needs.
 For this reason, we welcome your involvement in your child’s education and will listen carefully to what you have to say.
-The Faculty provides a weekly Parent Drop In held every Thursday at 10 a.m.
+The Pupil Support and Inclusion department provides a weekly Parent Drop In held every Thursday at 10 a.m.

 Pupils can arrange sessions with our part-time counsellor to support their emotional well-being.